teejaynam/photolabs-starter/README.md

-# PHOTOLABS!!! 📷
+# PHOTOLABS!!! 📷🌟💫
-Simple Instagram clone webpage that uses server side rendering to display photos and topics and fetches photos from an API based on specified topics!
+Simple Instagram clone webpage that uses server side rendering to display photos and topics and can fetch photos from an API, when you click on a topic!

 # Photolabs